-Mayawati does not give party tickets without taking money: Maneka Gandhi
+Mayawati charges Rs 15 crore per ticket, claims Maneka Gandhi

 "Mayawati is not loyal to anybody (Mayawati kisi ki nahi hai).
 Her (party's) ticket cannot be obtained without currency notes," she alleged.

-In 2016, two BSP MLAs accused the party leadership of demanding "huge sums" for allotting tickets for the 2017 UP Assembly polls, prompting the party to suspend them hours after they levelled the allegation.
+In 2016, two Bahujan Samaj Party (BSP) MLAs accused the party leadership of demanding "huge sums" for allotting tickets for the 2017 UP Assembly polls, prompting the party to suspend them hours after they levelled the allegation.

 The lawmakers -- Palia MLA Romi Sahni and Mallawan MLA Brijesh Verma -- later joined the BJP.